It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Writing things is the ideal way to push and motivate you towards your goals.
 Have your plans written out in big, possibly on your vision board, or somewhere where you can see them each morning.
 Doing this will encourage you to reach your goals.

-Put a reminder on your purpose or make a list of things you need do to accomplish that goal.
+Put a reminder on your purpose or make a list of things you need to do to accomplish that goal.
 Take note of any obstacles that may block your way.

 Make Your Resolutions Doable